phoenixfan86/fsbox/src/mods/wow/plumber.md

 ---
+title: "Plumber - download addon for"
-title: "Plumber - скачати мод"
+title_ua: "Plumber - скачати мод"
+description: "Backpack item tracker Track items that can be stacked in the bag interface as if they were currency.
+Vacation tokens are automatically tracked and attached on the left."
 mod_name: "Plumber"
 game: "WoW"
 game_collection: "/mods/wow"